netmedia/reactrelayout/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## VLADAN STRIGO ADDED CUSTOM THINGS!

+npm i npm-force-resolutions

+in package.json

+  "resolutions": {
+    "immer": "^6.0.1"
+  },

+  "scripts": {
+    "preinstall": "npx npm-force-resolutions",
+    ...
+  },

+ run

+ npm install

+### VERY IMPORTANT
+After each npm install xyz or similar command, run manually npm install.
+This will run the npm force resolutions to force the "immer" to have the newer version in \node_modules\@reduxjs\toolkit\package.json which has older version

 ## Available Scripts

 In the project directory, you can run: